Join the Gateway Sysop Team (Sysop Guidelines)

 We invite you to set up an RMS gateway station and join us.

 SYSOP GUIDELINES and RMS Station Authorization

 Before you inquire to run an RMS gateway station, we prefer you first be an active user of radio email.
-All gateway software requires a WL2K password.
+All gateway software requires a Winlink password.
 To get one you must maintain an active radio email account for each callsign/license you use.
 In addition, you must also request authorization for your station to connect with CMS servers as a network gateway.
 This is explained below under 'Authorizations'.

 The strength, reliability and reputation of the Winlink system is based upon the quality of service provided by knowledgeable and attentive volunteers.
 We maintain a high standard in order to provide good user experiences and meet normal user expectations.
-Within the bounds of local licensing regulations, we authorize RMS gateway operation to sysops who agree to the following guidelines:
+Within the bounds of the licensing regulations, we authorize RMS gateway operation to sysops who agree to the following guidelines:

 - to reasonably maintain their stations both online and on-the-air 24x7x365